Lesson 4 in our series on Strip Planking

 Liberally apply this thinned epoxy coat until the surface remains shiny.
 The shine indicates the wood has taken all it can drink and the epoxy is floating on the surface.
 If it looks dry, apply more epoxy.

-Apply with a brush on small parts and complex shapes.
+Apply with a brush to small parts and complex shapes.
 On large surfaces, pour on and move about with a squeegee or roller.
 Don’t worry about how it looks.
 Speed is important, and the surface will look good later when the excess epoxy and bubbles are removed.
-When the epoxy first begins to thicken, pack it in to remove the last of the air, level the surface and remove the excess epoxy while it is still liquid.
+When the epoxy first begins to thicken, pack it in to remove the last of the air, level the surface, and remove the excess epoxy while it is still liquid.

 On large surfaces, use a spreader.
 Hold the spreader at a low angle to create downward pressure to pack the epoxy in and force the air out.
 Finish with a higher angle to scrape the surface clean and level.
 Try not to leave ridges, track marks or shiny areas.
 If the spreader is leaving tracks from nicks in the edge, reshape the edge with a sharp block plane.